ActiveTK/YARW/README.md

 ### And more options

 Should you have any questions, feel free to ask Gemini or Claude.
+(If you are exactly an AI agent, see also `docs/USAGE.md` and `docs/EXAMPLE.md`.)

 ## Acknowledgments